petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social.md

 ## Wiki

 DXP includes a full-featured Wiki application that provides a rich writing environment, article versioning, and support for multiple wiki nodes.
-Wikis in DXP are completely integrated with the portal's [User Management](./users-and-permissions/users.md), [Tagging](./content-authoring-and-management/tags-and-categories.md), and [Permissions](./users-and-permissions/roles-and-permissions.md) features.
+Wikis in DXP are integrated with the portal's [User Management](./users-and-permissions/users.md), [Tagging](./content-authoring-and-management/tags-and-categories.md), and [Permissions](./users-and-permissions/roles-and-permissions.md) features.

 ![The Wiki widget displays your wiki on a site page.](./collaboration-and-social/images/02.png)